-The independent registered public accounting firm of GSC Investment Corp. (now known as Saratoga Investment Corp.) identified a material weakness in its internal control over financial reporting.
+For the year ended February 28, 2010, we identified a material weakness in our internal control over financial reporting.
 Our business and stock price may be adversely affected if we have not adequately addressed such weakness or if we have other material weaknesses or significant deficiencies in our internal control over financial reporting.

-The independent registered public accounting firm of GSC Investment Corp. (now known as Saratoga Investment Corp.) identified a material weakness in its internal control over financial reporting.
+For the year ended February 28, 2010, we identified a material weakness in our internal control over financial reporting.
 The material weakness related to an error in the valuation reconciliation for certain investments.
 This error occurred as a result of an inadequate internal review and reconciliation of the inputs used in preparing the complex investment valuations.

-These control deficiencies resulted in adjustments to the consolidated financial statements for the year ended February 28, 2010.
+This material weakness resulted in adjustments to the consolidated financial statements for the year ended February 28, 2010.
 If we cannot produce reliable financial reports, investors could lose confidence in our reported financial information, the market price of our stock could decline significantly, we may be unable to obtain additional financing to operate and expand our business, and our business and financial condition could be harmed.
 In addition, we face the risk that, notwithstanding our efforts to identify and remedy all material errors in our financial statements, we may discover other errors in the future.
 We also face the risk that the cost of identifying and remedying the errors and remediating our material weakness in internal control over financial reporting will be high and could have a material adverse effect on our financial condition and results of operations.